Ventmere/S2-Partner-API-Documentation/src/purchase_order.md

 # Purchase Order

-A purchase order is a customer's request to purchase one or more products from a shop.
 You can create and retrieve orders using the Purchase Order resource.

 ---